MartinIJtech/VPN-Setup-and-Usage/README.md

 <p>

- After refreshing Your VM page you should see your new Virtual machine. if you click it on the right hand side you will see your ip address for the VM
+ After refreshing the page you should see your new Virtual machine available to click.
+Once you click it on the right hand side of the page you will see your ip address for the VM, make sure you copy it as we will be using it in the following sections

 <br />